ICTU/docker-dashboard/private/docs.md

 ## What's changed in BigBoat 5.0
 Practically all (breaking) changes in **BigBoat 5.0** are motivated by its increased alignment with Docker Compose.
 ### Data persistence
-With BigBoat 5.0 volume persistence becomes explicit, which is to say that if you want the data in a volume to be persisted it is no longer enough to just declare said volume.
-Just like with Docker and Docker Compose you have to explicitly map it to an external "host" directory.
+With BigBoat 5.0 volume persistence becomes explicit.
+If you want the data in a volume to be persisted it is no longer enough to just declare a volume.
+Just like with Docker and Docker Compose you have to explicitly map it to an external directory.
 This directory is rooted in the storage bucket, that the instance uses.
 ```
 www:
   image: abiosoft/caddy